 Paste Stack is an incredibly useful way to copy and paste across multiple apps on your Mac.
 It comes in handy when you need to copy and paste a set of items from one place to another in a specific order — for instance, if you need to assemble an article out of many different pieces from different notes.
 Whenever you need to compile something in a specific order, Paste Stack is your best bet.

 Paste Stack is essentially a temporary ad hoc pinboard.
-Using it is simple: Activate it with the ⇧ Shift⌘ CmdC keyboard shortcut, keyboard shortcut, and everything you copy will get into the stack in order.
+Using it is simple: Activate it with the ⇧ Shift⌘ CmdC keyboard shortcut, and everything you copy will get into the stack in order.